mohamedyd/awesome_resources/general-repos-tools.md

 * [Connected Papers](https://www.connectedpapers.com/): Connected Papers allows you to easily navigate the landscape of papers on a given theme.
 It also ranks the papers that are most relevant to a given input paper.
 It's excellent for compiling a 'reading list' when researching a particular topic.

 * [Semantic Scholar](https://lnkd.in/dKkGMeXw) Finding & Synthesizing Literature.
 Get access to 200 million research papers, discover links between topics, get recommendations based on recent searches and generate summaries.

+* [layoff-runbook](https://github.com/derwiki/layoff-runbook): Being laid off can be overwhelming and it's easy to miss important tasks.
+This runbook will help make sure you stay on track.